 Latte is the ultimate coffee drink during the cold season.
 It has a gentle taste, warms you up just perfectly, and gives you that desired energy boost for making it through the dull winter days.
 And its iced version is a cool alternative for summer days.

-Now, it pains me to see how many people, despite their love for lattes, avoid making them at home because they believe that a fancy coffee maker is a must-have item for achieving a Starbucks-like result.
+Now, it pains me to see how many people, despite their love for lattes, avoid making them at home because they believe that a fancy bean to cup coffee maker is over-priced item for achieving a Starbucks-like result.

 That’s not true.